vincent-oys/tvmaze-react/README.md

 Create the ability to sort on different fields.

 ### Further
+Use ajax to get live data for your app.
+Remember to use the `componentDidMount` method for your ajax calls.

+### Further
 Link the show result to another part of the TVmaze api.
-By hand, download and include the results of that api search to use in your react app.
+For example actors or schedule.